-The system will be able to reliably work at a depth underwater up to 8 meters.
+The system will be able to reliably work at a depth underwater up to 8-10 meters.
 This allows the user to be able to freely mark locations at any point of the dive area described.

-The product will be accurate within 6-meter standard (GPS public industry standard).
+The product will be accurate within a 6-meter diameter standard (GPS public industry standard).
 The standard range of a GPS is accurate within a five (5) meter margin when under open sky conditions (Spatial Post, 2023).
 By negating the user’s error and maintaining the accuracy within a smaller margin allows the data of where the coral is to be more precise.

-The product will be portable, capable of launching from the shore, and require minimal setup.
+The product will be portable, capable of launching from the shore, require minimal setup, and will be easy to get the resulting data from the system post-dive.
 The product will also be able to travel easily, taken in a plane carry-on, checked bag, or thrown in the car.

 1.1.3 Primary Market